justinethier/cyclone/docs/Features.md

 6.13 Input and output | Partial | Functions do not differentiate between binary and textual ports.
 Do not have support for input/output strings or bytevectors.
 6.14 System interface | Yes |

+## R<sup>7</sup>RS Libraries

+TODO: list each supported library here, and link to a separate page with that library's API as implemented by Cyclone

 # SRFI Support

 Cyclone supports the following [Scheme Requests for Implementation (SRFI)](http://srfi.schemers.org/) libraries: